karaokemugen/karaokemugen-app/README.md

 The app is multi-platform and works on Linux/Windows/OSX.

-It requires nodeJS 8.10 or above.
-It is not yet compatible with Node 10.
+It requires nodeJS 10.9 or above.

-It also requires mpv/ffmpeg/curl binaries (see below).
+It also requires mpv and ffmpeg binaries (see below).

 ### Binaries

-mpv (video player), ffmpeg (video processing) and curl (downloading karaoke updates) are required by Karaoke Mugen
+mpv (video player) and ffmpeg (video processing) are required by Karaoke Mugen

 * mpv 0.25 or up for Windows/Linux, 0.27 or up required for macOS ([mpv's website](http://mpv.io))
 * ffmpeg 3 or later ([ffmpeg's website](http://www.ffmpeg.org))
-* curl ([curl's website](http://curl.haxx.se)) (curl is generally already in your linux distribution, or on macOS, you only need to download it if you're on Windows)

 #### Windows/macOS